tdw33/Dungeon-Java-Game/doc/full documentation/Week_3.md

 Having a general class structure is helpful when developing the game.
 However, the class diagram needs to be based on use cases.
 Internal user stories need to be created when developing game features so that user requirements will be fulfilled and the whole process should be documented for future reference.
 Moreover, it may be better to set a small rather than a hard-to-reach goal since each sprint is only one week long.
 It is also helpful to move the tasks which had been done on GitHub in time so that the sprint progress is up-to-date.
 The team may function better when taking course load into consideration while assigning tasks so that distribution of the development tasks can be more reasonable and effective.

 ## Meeting Minutes

+### Customer meeting debrief and sprint planning:
+A sprint planning meeting was held right after the customer meeting, in which the team added tasks to sprint backlog according to the user requirements and additional features that could be added to the game.
+The customer expressed a preference toward a high-resolution art style for the game so a task to find sprites that would fit the style was created and assigned.
+The customer also wanted to see a variety of backgrounds and scenes while playing the game.
+Therefore, map generation was added to this week's sprint tasks.
+In addition to the customer's suggestions, the team also decided to work on menu screens since they are a fundamental part of a game.
+Another component of a game is sounds so some member were assigned to find background music and short sound effects that fit with the game theme.
+In terms of character movement, since a map will be generated which will influence where the character can go, gravity and collision are needed to make the movements seem more real (e.g. the character jumps down - gravity; cannot pass the edge of the map - collision).

 ### MVC model - Controller, Map and Elements
 Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo
 Minutes: